 7. What is so unique about this development compared to other developments that have been built in the Dayton region over the years?

-This neighborhood will be unique in the way people will live and work in an integrated way.
+This new neighborhood will be unique in the way people will live and work in an integrated way.
 It will be a platform to attract businesses and entrepreneurs to bring jobs and opportunities to Daytonians.
 The development will integrate environmental sustainability and wellness into all design elements.
-You can find out more on the Vision page of this site.
+You can find out more on the Master Plan page of this site.

 8. How will the community benefit from this development?